thomasjoshd/pysplot/README.md

 # pysplot
 An IRAF-like tool for manipulating, and measuring 1-D FITS spectra.

 PySplot is an interactive GUI program to plot and measure 1-D spectra in fits or text form.
 At this time fits tables are not supported well.
 The GUI makes use of several python libraries.

-I ran into distribution issues using a stand alone python script, so I have switched to provding compiled versions that are self contained.
-My main focus at present is the MacOS version, so the windows version tends to lag behind.
+There are compiled versions linked below, but I have run into problems with pyinstaller and have returned to just offering the pysplot code.
+The code can be run from python3 by running the PySplot.py.

 This program is very much still under development, feature requests are welcome, but understand I teach full time.
 This is my passion project and I hope for everyone to find it useful.

 [![astropy](http://img.shields.io/badge/powered%20by-AstroPy-orange.svg?style=flat)](http://www.astropy.org/)